 You can hold your work experience at any point in the year.
+School holidays are often a good time in the year.
+Schools also often organise work experience placements in June and July.

-School holidays are good times for students.
-Schools normally organise work experience placements in June and July.
+The placement should be long enough for an individual to gain an understanding of working in general practice.
+Placements can vary in length, in most cases between one and five days.

-The placement should be long enough for those on placement to gain an understanding of working in a dental environment.
-We recommend that your work placements last two to five days.
-This gives enough time for those on work experience to gain an understanding of the profession to help with their future career decisions or application for further study.
+Consider the person coming on work experience and how you can support them during the time you have available.
+They will need to gain an understanding of the work in your practice and of the profession to help with their future career decisions or application for further study.